side menu

 This tab displays request and requester information specified during creation: priority, urgency, impact level, service, user name and contact details, etc.

-Closed requests also show the Solution Description field.
+Closed requests also show the Description of the solution field.

-Feedback from the requester is displayed in the Feedback section.
+Feedback from the applicant is displayed in the Feedback section.

 Standards tab